crycodex/cine_app/README.md

 ## 📄 License

-This project is private and not intended for publication.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments